-- Check the calendar for all due dates and due dates are also listed on quizzes, assignments, discussions, and learning modules.
-NOTE: DEADLINES are for MIDNIGHT OR 11:59 PM on Tuesdays and are listed with each assignment. - Late work: For the purposes of this course there are set deadlines (see assignment/testing/calendar links for dates).
+- Check the calendar for all due dates and due dates are also listed on quizzes, assignments, discussions, and exams.
+NOTE: DEADLINES are for MIDNIGHT OR 11:59 PM on the date listed. - Late work: For the purposes of this course there are set deadlines (see assignment/testing/calendar links for dates).
 All work (quizzes, assignments, discussions) assigned for that week must be posted or submitted by that time to receive credit.
 LATE WORK IS NOT ACCEPTED.
 Excuses such as "The network was down," or "I could not figure out how to send the assignment " or "Time expired just as I went to hit the submit button" are not acceptable.
 In short, plan ahead and do not wait until the last minute to submit your assignments. - Check on the Announcements for your calendar with all the dates.